ledergec/rapidschema/readme.md

 Prerequisites:

 Rapidschema makes use of C++17 features such as std::optional and std::variant.
 Generally, using rapidschema with a C++17 compatible compiler will be smoother due to the improve template support in the language.
+The following is tested with gcc-7 and clang-5.
 Compiling rapidschema with a C++17 compiler amounts to:

 ~~~~~~~~~~shell
 git clone https://github.com/ledergec/rapidschema.git